-In the event of receipt of unfavorable information with respect to an applicant, LMHA must consider the time, nature, and extent of the applicant's criminal activity (including the seriousness of the offense).
-LMHA may also need to consider whether the cause of the unfavorable information may be that the applicant is the victim of domestic violence, dating violence, sexual assault, or stalking.
+In the event of the receipt of unfavorable information with respect to an applicant, LMHA must consider the time, nature, and extent of the applicant's criminal activity (including the seriousness of the offense).
+LMHA may also need to consider whether the cause of the unfavorable information may be that the applicant is the victim of domestic violence, dating violence, sexual assault, stalking, human trafficking, or a pattern of any other coercive behavior committed, enabled, or solicited to gain or maintain power and control over a victim, including verbal, psychological, economic, or technological abuse

 To facilitate that evaluation, consistent with what is set forth below, LMHA may issue a procedure to provide guidance to staff.
-The purpose of such a procedure or procedures is to ensure compliance with the requirements of this document, to speed the application process where possible and to ensure that each application is reviewed in an as objective and consistent a manner as possible given that each situation will be based on its own unique facts.
+The purpose of such a procedure or procedures is to ensure compliance with the requirements of this document, to speed the application process where possible and to ensure that each application is reviewed in an objective and consistent a manner as possible given that each situation will be based on its own unique facts.